Best Online Master’s Degrees in: Jazz Studies

 - Graduate Recital.
 Students must demonstrate their skills by performing at least 60 minutes of musical at a recital.
 This course also includes practice and preparation for the recital.

 Jazz studies students can expect course work to include reading assignments, written papers, composition assignment, and lab and studio hours.
 Most music schools will assign students to a specific instructor, with whom they will have regular lessons throughout the program.
 Due to the direct one-on-one interaction and studio work required for this type of program, most jazz studies degrees will require at least some on-campus component.

 Building a Career

 Graduates of a master’s degree program in jazz studies will have developed the necessary skills and knowledge to work as freelance musicians, either individually or as part of an ensemble.
 In addition, others may opt to pursue careers in music education.
 Those interested in teaching at the college or university level would need to continue on to a doctoral program to gain the required qualifications.

 According to the U.S. Bureau of Labor Statistics, the demand for musicians and singers is expected to grow by 10% from 2010 to 2020.
 This is slightly slower than the average growth of 14% expected for all occupations during this time period, indicating that musicians will face keen competition.
-The median hourly wage for musicians and singers in 2010 was $22.39, with those working for performing arts companies earning the highest wages at a median of $24.91 an hour.
-Music teachers at the postsecondary level earned a mean annual wage of $72,660 in 2011, but also faced fairly keen competition for jobs.
+The median hourly wage for musicians and singers was $22.39, with those working for performing arts companies earning the highest wages at a median of $24.91 an hour.
+Music teachers at the postsecondary level earned a mean annual wage of $72,660, but also faced fairly keen competition for jobs.
 Please note, however, that these statistics are only estimates.
 Actual job openings and starting salaries can vary based on location, education, experience, the type of employer, and the general economic climate.